Becoming a Foster Parent

 Foster Care Intake

-Serves as gatekeepers for requests for foster care placements from the MCDHS Child and Family Services teams and from the Monroe County community and offers immediacy of response to families in crisis in a professional, empathic, respectful, and culturally sensitive manner.
-Provides the services necessary to secure an appropriate placement for youth referred by the Monroe County Probation Department for placement in group homes, other institutional settings and specialized foster care programs.
+Interfaces with requests for foster care placements from the MCDHS Child and Family Services teams and from the Monroe County community and offers immediacy of response to families in crisis in a professional, empathic, respectful, and culturally sensitive manner.
 For more information, contact 585-753-5765

 Child Protective Management

-Provides respectful, strength-based, and culturally competent case management and supportive services to children and their families.
-Safety, permanency and well-being are the main focus of these teams, who work to support the right of each child to a lasting, safe, and nurturing environment where he or she can develop secure attachments and a sense of belonging.
+Provides respectful, strength-based, and culturally competent case management and supportive services to children and their families when it is determined maltreatment has occurred and Family Court has ordered County intervention.
+Safety, permanency and well-being are the main focus of these teams, who work to support the right of each child to a stable, safe, and nurturing environment where he or she can develop secure attachments and a sense of belonging.
 Some of these families have children in foster care, some have children court-placed with relatives, and others have children at home under MCDHS supervision.

 Youth Opportunity Unit

 Serves foster care youth in the 16 to 21 year age range who have a goal of independent living.
-While the basic goal is to provide adolescents with the tools to live independently, the YOU team assists teens who are in foster care with vocational and college decisions, that lead to the teen becoming a productive member of the community.
-Please call the YOU team at 585 753-6243 for more information.
+While the basic goal is to provide adolescents with the tools to live independently, the YOU Team also assists teens who are in foster care with vocational and college decisions, accessing resources and supports, and direct support as youth transition to adulthood.

 Residential Services